ManageIQ/ui-components/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ManageIQ/ui-components/badge.svg)](https://coveralls.io/github/ManageIQ/ui-components)

+## Purpose

+The purpose of this repository is to provide reusable components for the [ManageIQ](http:github.com/manageiq/manageiq) project.
+These are not general purpose components, but specific to ManageIQ, however, reusable across all of ManageIQ (providers).
+The intention is to provide components that are reusable in various ways.
+Many of these components are 'Smart Components' that know how to communicate to backend endpoints(data-driven by provider) and retrieve relevant data for the component's configuration.

+As we achieve greater reuse, the idea is to move more and more components to this repository.
+Creating a repository for *smart* reusable components (specific to a domain) across providers.

 ## Architectural Goals

 * Separate git repository from ManageIQ
 * Components communicate via REST with ManageIQ API
 * Maintain routing inside ManageIQ (routes.rb)

+## Technologies

+* Angular 1.5+ (soon to be Angular 2.x)
+* Typescript
+* Webpack
+* Npm Libraries
+* Bower (soon to be removed and replaced with npm/yarn)

 ## Architecture